+How will my child be included in activities outside the classroom including trips?
+How will West Ashton prepare and support my child for joining the school or transferring to a

+- As an inclusive school, all children have access to the full range of opportunities that we provide. - All children are encouraged to take part in school trips and activities.
+Risk assessments are carried out and where necessary, procedures are put in place to enable all children to participate.

-Herrill Most Ctarting in Depention How will West Starting in Reception Ashton prepare Children come into school for morning and afternoon visits in the summer and support my term. child for joining To support children with SEN, we may hold 'transition meetings' if required the school or in the summer term with the SENCo, class teacher, parents, representatives transferring to a from the pre-school setting and any other professionals who are supporting new school? the child or family.
-For the first few weeks of term, children attend part-time - this may be extended for children with SEN. Starting in another year group Parents and children are encouraged to visit the school before starting.
-During this visit, parents will meet with the Head Teacher.
-To support children with SEN, parents may also meet with the SENCo before the child starts to discuss their needs.
-Children may spend a morning or a day with their new class before they 'officially' join the school.
-We liaise with your child's previous school to discuss strategies and support that has been affecting in the used that has been effective in the past.
-Moving classes All children spend a day with their new class teacher.
-Where necessary, children with SEN make extra visits to their new classroom, are supported by social stories to prepare them for the changes ahead and where appropriate, may make a photobook of their new classroom, teacher, teaching assistant etc. Teachers have an allocated time to meet and share information and strategies for meeting the needs of all children.
+Starting in Reception

+- > Children come into school for morning and afternoon visits in the summer term. - To support children with SEN, we may hold 'transition meetings' if required in the summer term with the SENCo, class teacher, parents, representatives from the pre-school setting and any other professionals who are supporting the child or family. - For the first few weeks of term, children attend part-time this may be extended for children with SEN.

+Starting in another year group

+- Parents and children are encouraged to visit the school before starting.
+During this visit, parents will meet with the Head Teacher. - To support children with SEN, parents may also meet with the SENCo before the child starts to discuss their needs. - Children may spend a morning or a day with their new class before they 'officially' join the school. - ➤ We liaise with your child's previous school to discuss strategies and support that has been effective in the past.

+Moving classes

+- All children spend a day with their new class teacher. - Where necessary, children with SEN make extra visits to their new classroom, are supported by social stories to prepare them for the changes ahead and where appropriate, may make a photobook of their new classroom, teacher, teaching assistant etc. - ➤ Teachers have an allocated time to meet and share information and strategies for meeting the needs of all children.

 Transition to secondary school.

-All children spend time at the secondary school.
+- All children spend time at the secondary school.
 (The amount of time will depend on the secondary school.)
-Sometimes, arrangements can be made for children with SEN to visit more often.
-For children with Education, Health and Care Plans (EHCP), the secondary school SENCo will be invited to attend the year 5 transition annual review and/or the year 6 annual review.
-Moving to a new school We ensure that all relevant paperwork is forwarded to the new school.
-Where necessary, the SENCo will liaise with SENCo of the new school to ensure they are well informed of your child's individual needs.
-Class teachers and other school staff are always happy to liaise with staff at the new school What training do We have regular staff meetings to ensure all staff are kept up to date with staff receive SEN developments. regarding SEN?
-Staff may meet with members of SSENS (Specialist Special Educational Needs Service) or the Educational Psychologist as part of an SEN Surgery.
-Through staff appraisal, development needs are identified and catered for.
-This may include 'in-house' training or attendance on a course.
-If we admit a child for whom specialist training is needed eg Epipen use, training is provided as soon as possible.
-What specialist Speech and Language Therapists services are Speech and Language merapists Educational Psychologist accessed by the SSENS (Specialist Special Educational Needs Service) school?
-Behaviour Support Team EMAS (Ethnic Minority Achievement Service)
+Sometimes, arrangements can be made for children with SEN to visit more often. - For children with Education, Health and Care Plans (EHCP), the secondary school SENCo (if known) will be invited to attend the year 5 transition annual review and/or the year 6 annual review.

+Moving to a new school

+- We ensure that all relevant paperwork is forwarded to the new school. - Where necessary, the SENCo will liaise with SENCo of the new school to ensure they are well informed of your child's individual needs. - Class teachers and other school staff are always happy to liaise with staff at the new school

+What training do staff receive regarding SEN?

+- ➤ We have regular staff meetings to ensure all staff are kept up to date with SEN developments. - Staff may meet with members of SSENS (Specialist Special Educational Needs Service) or the Educational Psychologist as part of an SEN Surgery. - Through staff appraisal, development needs are identified and catered for.
+This may include 'in-house' training or attendance on a course. - If we admit a child for whom specialist training is needed eg Epipen use, training is provided as soon as possible.